ayonli/ngrpc/README.md

 responsible to accept commands sent by the CLI tool and distribute them to the app.

 When an app crashes, the host server is also responsible for re-spawning it, this feature guarantees that our app is always online.
+Except when the host server is running in standalone mode, at which the app should be re-spawned by the external process management like PM2.

-It's necessary to point out, though, that the CLI tool only works for the app instance, if the process contains other logics that prevent the process to exit, the `stop` command will not be able to terminate the process.
+Moreover, that the CLI tool only works for the app instance, if the process contains other logics that prevent the process to exit, the `stop` command will not be able to terminate the process, in such case, a hard kill is required.

 ## Implement a Service